 A number of researchers have accepted the theory proposed that Peter was the son of a Jacob Rush and that Peter was twice married.
 His first marriage to Mary Cowell produced Isaac and Bethuel.
 His second marriage to Elizabeth Stull produced Charles, Paul, Phoebe and others.
 The Peter Rush who married Elizabeth Stull and fathered Phoebe, Paul, Charles, etc., is most likely the Peter in Monroe County in 1820.
 He could not be the father of Isaac as Isaac was born in 1785 and this Peter was born between 1775-1794.
+Peter Rush who married Mary Cowel is not his father either as this family has been documented and moved to Cuyahoga County, Ohio.

 Grace Suter Schafer, who was an early researcher of the Isaac Rush family, said he had brothers named Jacob and Peter.
 She also reported the family said the Rushes came from Lancaster and Bedford County, Pennsylvania.
 My great-aunt Nola Jones, daughter of Mary Rush Jones, said the family came from Mt.
 Alpine in Pennsylvania.
 This location has yet to be located.